maustrauk/revature-ERS/README.md

 ## Getting Started
 1. To upload this project you need to clone this repository using `git clone https://github.com/maustrauk/revature-ERS.git`.
+2. Prepare your database for work with back-end.
-2. Add `database.properties` file to `src/main/resources`.
+3. Add `database.properties` file to `src/main/resources`.
 It should include:

 ```
 URL=jdbc:postgresql://{your DB URL}:{DB port}/{DB name}